 As you can see, there are several steps before we even file.
 This allows us to gather information, talk with all parties, and potentially reach a deal long before involving the court.
 Filing the lawsuit may also prompt all parties to agree without us having to take further action.

 Even after filing, we take advantage of every opportunity to negotiate and settle out of court.
 This allows us more control over the settlement amount than a court verdict might.
-That being said, we are willing to go to trial if that’s what needs to happen to recover your financial.
+That being said, we are willing to go to trial if that’s what needs to happen to recover your finances.

 A truck accident victim may claim damages against the other party.
 Compensation is designed to cover all aspects of a crash’s aftermath, which includes damages for the following expenses:

 Both the past and the future are taken into consideration by our team when evaluating your possible financial recovery.
 Not only do you deserve reimbursement for past bills, but also compensation for future struggles related to this accident.

 Healing is a process, not a single, one-and-done act.
 Your damages should mirror that, providing you with recognition and support for the ongoing development of your recovery.

 Any accident-related injury costs could be eligible for damages, such as:

 Truck accidents can have severe physical consequences for victims, such as spinal cord injuries, traumatic brain injuries (TBIs), crushing injuries, and burns.
 These not only have higher initial treatment costs but can cause lifelong challenges, financially and physically.

 For instance, the National Spinal Cord Injury Statistical Center (NSCISC) lists the lifetime costs of spinal cord injuries, which can be almost $200,000 per year depending on the injury’s severity.
 That doesn’t include wage losses.
 Moreover, since 2015, about 30 percent of spinal cord injury victims have faced re-hospitalization for complications and secondary conditions each year.